pojntfx/uni-sdi-notes/docs/main.md

 curl ldaps://ldap.felixs-sdi1.alphahorizon.io:443 # Test the connection

-# TODO: Set up a local tunnel with http://www.dest-unreach.org/socat/doc/socat-openssltunnel.html to connect with Apache Directory Studio as the latter does not send a SNI header
+socat tcp-listen:8389,fork openssl:ldap.felixs-sdi1.alphahorizon.io:443 # Run this on the local system to connect with Apache Directory Studio as the latter does not send a SNI header/is not TLS compliant curl ldap://localhost:8389 # Test the proxy's connection
 ```